francismacabunga/BeStrokes/README.md

 # BeStrokes
-An iOS AR app that sticks design to clothes.
+An iOS AR application that sticks designs to your favorite clothes.